Abibubble/bad-a11y/README.md

 The live page is available here - [bad-a11y site](https://abibubble.github.io/bad-a11y/)

 Use this page to practice your practical accessibility skills.
-Use a screen reader (Voiceover is pre-installed on Mac and iPhone, Narrator is pre-installed on Windows, and TalkBack is pre-installed on Android), navigate without using your mouse, and try out any other assistive technology that you'd like.
+Use a screen reader (Voiceover is pre-installed on Mac and iPhone, Narrator is pre-installed on Windows, and TalkBack is pre-installed on Android), navigate without using your mouse, look at the hover functionality, and try out any other assistive technology that you'd like.

 First, look at the live site.
 Use assistive technology to work out any issues you can.
-Then
+Then continue to the sections below, depending on your role

 ## Anyone in Technology